-Our Mi-kis are health screened and will have their OFA (Orthopedic Foundation for Animals) certification for patellas.
-We will also register with the Canine Eye Registry Foundation (CERF) to screen for inherited eye disorders.
-These certifications will be on file with the AMRA as we seek to be patrons of this wonderful breed and members of a community that’s dedicated to the health of the Mi-ki.
+Our breeding Mi-kis are health screened with Embark DNA testing, they have their OFA (Orthopedic Foundation for Animals) certification for patellas and cardiac conditions.
+We also register with the Canine Eye Registry Foundation (CERF) to screen for inherited eye disorders.
+These certifications are on file with the AMRA as we seek to be patrons of this wonderful breed and members of a community that’s dedicated to the health of the Mi-ki.

 Health screenings, DNA tests and premium veterinary care for our breeding companions and puppies may cost more up front, but we know that it’s worth it.
 With Mi-kis being so rare and wonderful, we are dedicated to doing our part to contribute to the Mi-ki’s continued health and temperament for future generations.

 We believe in our Mi-Kis and we stand behind their health.
 Should your puppy be found to have a life-threatening congenital health condition within the first year, we will replace your puppy.
 We are happy to provide you a copy of our contract before you make a deposit.

 Should your Mi-Ki develop a health condition or behavioral issue over their lifetime, we’d like to hear about it so we can keep an eye on the long-term health and temperament of our lines to inform future breeding decisions.
 We also like to give health feedback to the Mi-Ki health director and to Embark DNA services.